anoma/taiga/book/src/spec.md

 **Note** Validity check of `tx` is checked inside an [Anoma VP](https://docs.anoma.network/v0.2.0/explore/design/ledger/vp.html).

 #### Processing of `tx`
-A valid PBC transaction `tx` induces a state change as follows:
+A valid Taiga transaction `tx` induces a state change as follows:
 1. For each `nf` ∈ `NF_tx`: $NF.add(nf)$
 1. For each `cm` ∈ `CM_tx` with associated `ce`: $MT.add(cm, ce)$
     - `rt` is not updated for operation